When mentioning the greatest artists of all time, Rembrandt’s name will come up on the list. Especially in the United States.

 Such as, an underpainting in dull or monochrome colors, with veilings and solid painting to follow over this preparation.

-Now, on the right, this is a later painting.
+Now, this is a later painting.
 It was done about 9 years before Rembrandt died.

 Unfortunately it is hard to see brushwork in these images, and you really need to see the paintings in real life to get a feel for the brushwork (so unusual for it’s time)